 The second is a physician handbook with advice about how to get patients to comply or “adhere” to their course of treatment.

 The third component, designed for both doctors and patients, is an online video which demonstrates how when doctors take an extra 3-seconds to explain to patients why specific medicines are being prescribed for them, patient adherence increases dramatically.

-According to AARDA, there are a number of reasons why prescription non-adherence is particularly high among AD patients.
-AARDA-conducted studies reveal a lack of trust in prescribing physicians, very likely fostered by the fact that the average AD patient may see more than four doctors in as many years before receiving a correct diagnosis.
-Also, more than 40 percent of AD patient report they have been told they were “too concerned about their health” or that they were hypochondriacs.
+According to AARDA, there are a number of reasons why prescription non-adherence is particularly high among autoimmune disease patients.
+AARDA-conducted studies reveal a lack of trust in prescribing physicians, very likely fostered by the fact that the average autoimmune disease patient may see more than four doctors in as many years before receiving a correct diagnosis.
+Also, more than 40 percent of autoimmune disease patient report they have been told they were “too concerned about their health” or that they were hypochondriacs.

 Another contributor to non-adherence is the “Fear Factor” which can be dispelled if and when the physician takes the extra few seconds to explain to the patient precisely why the medication is being prescribed.
 The videos, for example, demonstrate it is far more effective when a doctor says, “Here is a prescription for your rheumatoid arthritis.
 We are trying to prevent crippling and disability of your joints,” than when he/she says, “Here’s your prescription.
 See you in a month.”

 Ladd added, “For the first time in generations, autoimmune disease patients are gaining access to new therapies.
 While many of these therapies may offer substantial benefit, they may also pose real risks.
 AARDA’s new tools will help patients weigh the risk/benefit of using these new therapies.”